 Step 4: Setup Multiple IDPs (Optional)

-- Login using IDP selection page: It gives user an option to Select IDP from dropdown list during login time.
+Login using IDP selection page: It gives users an option to Select IDP from the dropdown list during login time.

-- Domain Mapping: Here we map the email domains to particular IDP.
-So when the user enters the Email address with specific domain he would be redirected to Respective IDP.
+Domain Mapping: Here we map the email domains to a particular IDP.
+So when the user enters the Email address with a specific domain he would be redirected to the respective IDP.

-- App Identity Provider Mapping: gives user an option to select one specific IDP for their application before login.
+App Identity Provider Mapping: This feature gives users an option to select one specific IDP for their application before login.

 A] Login using IDP selection page